 Background The carcinoid syndrome (CS) is a symptom complex resulting from hormone secretion in patients with carcinoid tumors.
 Carcinoid tumors typically grow slowly, and patients may live for many years following diagnosis.
-CS becomes manifest only when sufficient concentration of hormones reach the systemic circulation, most commonly in the presence of liver metastases.
+CS becomes manifested only when sufficient concentration of hormones reaches the systemic circulation, most commonly in the presence of liver metastases.
 This Fast Fact will focus on managing the symptoms of CS.

-- Diarrhea: Cyproheptadine is an alternative treatment for carcinoid-associated diarrhea.
+- Diarrhea: Besides somatostatin analogs, interferon, and telostristat, cyproheptadine is an alternative treatment for carcinoid-associated diarrhea.
 60% of patients report improvement within one week.
 The dosage is 4 mg TID given orally as a tablet; it can be titrated up to 0.5 mg/kg per day.
 Side effects include sedation, dry mouth, dizziness, mild blurring of vision, nausea, and vomiting.
 Loperamide and opioids are non-specific anti-diarrheal agents that can be used for mild symptoms.

 - Wheezing: bronchodilators.